quantumlib/Stim/doc/python_api_reference_vDev.md

     quantization: int = 100,
     format: str = 'WDIMACS',
 ) -> str:
-    """Makes a maxSAT problem of the circuit's most likely undetectable logical error, that other tools can solve.
+    """Makes a maxSAT problem for the circuit's likeliest undetectable logical error.

     The output is a string describing the maxSAT problem in WDIMACS format (see https://maxhs.org/docs/wdimacs.html).
 The optimal solution to the